What is an apprenticeship?

 Most apprentices stay with their employer in a higher-skilled role after they have completed their training.
-An apprenticeship makes you appeal to other employers as it shows that you have gained a qualification and relevant experience.
+It also makes you highly employable as it shows that you have gained a qualification and relevant experience.

 Why should I choose an apprenticeship over full time study?